 14) Environmental impact and resources

-• AI-synthesised topic description: The environmental footprint and resource demands of AI, including energy, water and material use for data centres and infrastructure and how ecological limits should shape AI development.
+• AI-generated topic description: The environmental footprint and resource demands of AI, including energy, water and material use for data centres and infrastructure and how ecological limits should shape AI development.

-• Analysis: A major public criticism of artificial intelligence, only 15% of Brits mentioned environmental impact in their interviews, among the lowest of any theme.
+• Human analysis: A major public criticism of artificial intelligence, only 15% of interviewees mentioned environmental impact in their interviews, among the lowest of any theme.
 While the sentiment tow AI’s impact on the environment was negative (3.1 out of 10) its measured engagement was also lower than most other topics.
-This suggests that most Brits do not think about sustainability first when confronting the potential downsides of artificial intelligence, though those who do have strong conviction.
+This suggests that, while most overlook sustainability in AI concerns, those who recognise it hold strong convictions.

 • “Governments should encourage innovation, but not support the blind pushing ahead that we've seen in this developing field of technology.
 The environmental impact of the data centres alone is unsustainable.
 Governments should take care not to support greed masquerading as true innovation,” said a South East woman aged 45-54.